-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 When you get to the offer, your product or service will be exactly what they want!

-After the Webinar
+After The Webinar

-37. Offer a Call to Action
+37. Offer A Call To Action

 Make sure the audience knows what next step you want them to take.

-For example, if you want them to download a whitepaper or sign up for a free trial, let them know and provide links in the webinar and in the follow-up email.
+For example, if you want them to download a whitepaper or sign up for a free trial, let them know and provide links in the webinar and the follow-up email.

-If you offer something to attendees, make sure it:
+If you offer something to attendees, make sure it is:

-- Is clear and easy to understand.
+- Clear and easy to understand.

-- Is easy to use and either time or money.
+- Easy to use and saves them either time or money.

-- Is a great deal that they can’t get anywhere else.
+- A great deal that they can’t get anywhere else.
 The price should be a no-brainer.

 - Solves problems.

-- Is only available during the webinar promotion.
+- Only available during the webinar promotion.
 If they wait, they’ll miss out completely.

-- Is easy to buy.
+- Easy to buy.

-38. Ask Attendees to Decide on the Next Webinar Topic
+38. Ask Attendees To Decide On The Next Webinar Topic

 How can you keep attendees coming back for more?